 Depending on where you are incarcerated, you might have been offered an HIV test (or given one without a choice) when you were first processed.
 If you were not offered an HIV test during intake, you can ask for a test later, if there is any chance you might have acquired HIV (gotten HIV, become HIV-positive) in the months or even years before you were arrested.

-It is important to remember that it takes one to three months (and occasionally up to six months) after acquiring HIV for the virus to show up on most HIV tests.
-This three- to six- month period between getting HIV and producing antibodies (markers in your blood) to HIV is called the "window period."
+It is important to remember that it takes one to three months after acquiring HIV for the virus to show up on most HIV tests.
+This period between getting HIV and producing antibodies (markers in your blood) to HIV is called the "window period."
 If you believe you were exposed to HIV less than three months before you entered prison or jail, an HIV-negative test result will not be reliable.
 For an accurate result, it is important to be tested outside the window period.

 Victoria Drain and Penni Bullington are two women living with HIV who spoke to journalist and advocate Victoria Law about their very different experiences with HIV testing while incarcerated: